tigera-solutions/cc-demo-workload-security/README.md

-# Calico Cloud demo using an EKS Cluster
+# Calico Cloud demo on an EKS Cluster

 In this demo, you will work with AWS EKS and Calico Cloud to learn how to design and deploy best practices to secure your Kubernetes environment.
 This 60-minute hands-on lab will guide you from building an EKS cluster, creating a Calico Cloud trial account and registering your EKS cluster to Calico Cloud for configuring security policies to protect your workloads.
 This sample environment is designed to help implement:

+- Security Policies for pods and namespaces.
+  - Policy tiers
+  - Security Policies
-- Configuration security including Kubernetes Security Posture Management (KSPM)
+  - Security Policy Recommender
+  - DNS Policies
+  - Ingress Policies
+- Infrastructure as a Code and Calico Cloud.
+- Customizing deployed policies.
-- Security policies for compliance
+- Best Practices for EKS cluster.
-- Compliance, evidence, and audit reporting

-You will come away from this workshop with an understanding of how others in your industry are securing and observing cloud-native applications in Microsoft Azure, along with best practices that you can implement in your organization.

 ---